 If you would like to take classes through Vermont Law School, but are not willing or able to relocate to the United States, you can earn many of our degrees through our online degree programs.

-If you are a current or potential Vermont Law School student, and a resident of the United States, and are interested in taking classes in another country as part of your education, read about our study abroad opportunities.
+If you are a current or potential Vermont Law School student, and are interested in taking classes in another country as part of your education, read about our study abroad opportunities.